photon-storage/gw3-doc/docs/api/dag.md

 A close analogy for the DAG operation is the directory operation in operating system.
 You can create and organize files using paths under the root CID.
+A DAG operation always requires a CID, which identifies the DAG root.
+`QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn` is the CID for an empty DAG root node.

 # Add to DAG